Decentralized Algorithms for Wasserstein Barycenters: Background on Optimal Transport

 Optimal transport problem is closely related to the notion of \textit{linear programming}. {Linear programming} (LP) is the science of theoretical and numerical analysis and solving extremal (e.g., maximization or maximization) problems defined by systems of linear equations and inequalities.
 A lot of mathematicians made contributions to the development of linear programming, including T. Koopmans, G.B.
 Danzig (a founder of the simplex method, 1949) and I.I.
 Dikin (a founder of the interior points method, 1967), but the priority belongs to the Soviet mathematician and economist L. V. Kantorovich \cite{kantorovich1960mathematical}, who was the first who discovered that a wide class of the most important production problems can be described mathematically and solved numerically (1939).

 Particular and important cases of linear programming problems are network flow problem, multicommodity flow problem, and \textit{optimal transport} (OT) problem.
-The history of optimal transport begins with the French mathematician G. Monge \cite{monge1781memoire}.
-Motivated by engineering problems, he studied the problem of optimal soil transportation from a source into the target under the minimal cost of the transportation and proposed a complicated theory of describing an optimal mass transportation in a geometric way.
+The history of optimal transport begins with the French mathematician G. Monge \cite{monge1781memoire}, who proposed a complicated theory of describing an optimal mass transportation in a geometric way.
 Inspired by the problem of resource allocation, L.V.
 Kantorovich introduced relaxations which allowed him to formulate the transport problem as linear programming problem, and as a consequence, to apply linear programming methods to solve it.
-The main relaxation was based on the refusing of deterministic nature of transportation (a mass from source point could only be transferred to one target point) and introducing a probabilistic transport.
+The main relaxation was based on the refusing of deterministic nature of transportation (a mass from the source point could only be transferred to one target point) and introducing a probabilistic transport.
 To do so, a coupling matrix was introduced instead of Monge maps.
 Admissible couplings (also known as transportation polytope) of all coupling matrices with marginals discrete source $\mu$ and discrete target $\nu $ can be written as follows

 Here $\pi$ is a coupling (transport plan) ($\pi_{ij}$ describes the amount of mass moving from source bin $i$ towards target bin $j$) Thus, the problem of optimal transport between $\mu$ and $\nu$ under a symmetric transportation cost matrix $C \in \R^{n\times n}_+$, called also as the Monge--Kantorovich problem, is formulated as follows